PurdueRCAC/AnvilOps/docs/src/content/docs/reference/networking.md

 When you create an app, you must select a unique public subdomain.
 This cannot be changed after the app is created.
 This allows AnvilOps to make your app accessible at `<your subdomain>.anvilops.rcac.purdue.edu`.

 Your public subdomain only supports HTTP.
-Services like databases which rely on other protocols
+Services like databases which rely on other protocols won't be accessible.

 When a user visits `https://<your subdomain>.anvilops.rcac.purdue.edu`, AnvilOps routes the traffic to the corresponding app over the port number specified in the app's configuration.